Edward Oldcorne: Trial and execution

 Some allege that Oldcorne was executed just for his priesthood.
 Others suppose that it may have been because he was notorious or because he had provided safe refuge through Father Jones for the plotters, Robert Wintour and Stephen Littleton (Stephen Lyttelton); or for providing a hiding place for his superior Henry Garnet at Hindlip.
 At his trial, Humphrey Littleton asked for his forgiveness and it was said that he believed he deserved to die for revealing his friend's whereabouts.
 Two letters of his are at Stonyhurst, the second written from prison.
 On the day before his execution John Floyd, a fellow Jesuit, was arrested for trying to visit him.

-Oldcorne was executed at Red Hill, Worcester, together with John Wintour, Humphrey Littleton and Ralph Ashley, his Jesuit brother colleague.
+Oldcorne was executed at Red Hill, Worcester on 7 April 1606, together with John Wintour, Humphrey Littleton and Ralph Ashley, his Jesuit brother colleague.
 He was hanged, drawn, and quartered; it is said that, as Oldcorne waited on the ladder to die, Ashley kissed his feet and said, "What a happy man am I to follow in the steps of my sweet father".
 Oldcorne died with the name of St Winifred on his lips.
 When Ashley came to die he prayed and asked for forgiveness and noted that like Oldcorne he was dying for his religion and not as a traitor.